Miss V Wright (Head of Faculty), Mr S Pryke, Mr J Day, Mr A Toon, Miss R Taylor and Mr P Etchingham

 |Key Stage 4||

 Each student will study the AQA English Language and the AQA English Literature courses.
-These are two separate GCSEs (each comprising two exams) and students will be awarded two separate 1-9 grades.
+These are two separate GCSEs (each comprising two exams) and students will be awarded two 9-1 grades.

-The courses are much more rigorous than previous English specifications, with an increased focus on deep knowledge of literature texts, analysis of unseen texts and writing skills – all assessed through challenging final exams (coursework is no longer used at GCSE).
+The courses are demanding in assessing both reading and writing, with an increased focus on deep knowledge of literature texts, analysis of unseen texts and writing skills.
+These are assessed through closed book terminal examinations (there is no coursework).

 Literature Paper 1